 Airmen in this job also review plans, work orders, contracts and specifications for compliance with environmental and occupational health directives, and serve on committees for occupational health, environmental protection, and medical readiness matters.

-They'll use that knowledge to conducts water pollution surveillance programs.
-They also investigate chemical spills and other environmental releases, collect samples and coordinate necessary corrective actions with state, federal and local officials.
+They'll use that knowledge to conduct water pollution surveillance programs.
+They also investigate chemical spills and other environmental releases, collect samples and coordinate necessary corrective actions with state, federal, and local officials.

 In addition, these airmen advise on health hazards and protective measures for exposed populations and emergency response personnel.
-They also advise on decontamination procedures for medical personnel, patients, equipment and medical facilities.
-And they provide training for medical personnel, advice and guidance for training non-medical personnel
+They also advise on decontamination procedures for medical personnel, patients, equipment, and medical facilities.
+They also provide training for medical personnel, advice, and guidance for training non-medical personnel.

 Training for AFSC 4B0X1

 These airmen need to have knowledge of basic and applied mathematics, basic chemistry, physics and computer usage, industrial hygiene, community environmental surveillance, occupational health, radiological health, environmental protection, medical administration and bioenvironmental engineering aspects of medical readiness.